 Alexander Corbett leads a diverse career as a conductor and educator.
-He serves as Director of Orchestral Studies at Temple College, where he conducts the TC Symphony Orchestra and teaches applied strings.
+He serves as Director of Orchestral Studies at Temple College, where he conducts the Temple College Orchestra and teaches applied strings.
 He has previously taught at the University of Minnesota - Morris, College of Saint Benedict - Saint John’s University, and the University of Minnesota - Twin Cities.
 He was also the principal conductor of the Heartland Symphony Orchestra for three seasons.

 An avid proponent of new music, Corbett regularly works in collaboration with living composers to bring their orchestral music to life.
 He has conducted countless premieres of works by living composers including Daniel Breedon, Steven Makela, James Flegel, J. Wesley Flinn, and Flannery Cunningham.

 Corbett earned a Doctor of Musical Arts degree in Violin Performance with Sally O’Reilly at the University of Minnesota - Twin Cities, where he was a Berneking Fellow and Graduate Assistant.
 Other teachers include Joanne Cohen, Mark Russell Smith, Lydia Artymiw, and Scott Jones.
 During his studies Corbett was awarded full scholarships to the Brevard Music Institute (Brevard, NC), Bravo!
 Institute (Minneapolis, MN), and the Pienza Music Festival (Pienza, Italy).
 He has appeared as concertmaster and soloist with many orchestras, including the University of Minnesota Symphony Orchestra, Bethlehem Chamber Orchestra, and Concordia Orchestra.